 online and we can recommend what is best to order.

 Every Wednesday and Sunday we train in Sanda which is otherwise known as ‘Sanshou’.
 Sanda is a full-contact combat sport and self-defence system and is now a trial Olympic sport.
 Sanda was originally developed by monks as a safer way to practise free-fighting.
 It encompasses kickboxing with floor-techniques, sweeps, grappling, and throws, initially practised bare-hand but since becoming a recognised sport, uses gloves and body protection.
 Sanda is not seen as a style in itself, it is taught alongside the traditional Kung Fu practise.
-You will be expected to attend our Sanda classes in order for you to experience all aspects of Shaolin Kung Fu, but you will not
+You will be trained in Sanda as part of your Wednesday class in order for you to experience all aspects of Shaolin Kung Fu, but you will not

 Weapons are taught to students who have been training with us for a sufficient amount of time and show sound understanding of basics, forms and application.
 The weapon is seen as an extension to your body, hence it requires the same understanding of footwork, precision, coordination and timing as the basics.
 Weapons are taught as forms, and then introduced with partners and then applications to enhance your coordination, strategy and body conditioning.
 Our Wednesday classes are dedicated to weapons training and Beginners classes, so you will see prime examples of these forms by other students during your session.